-- Avoid contact with other people while you are sick, such as kissing, hugging, or sharing utensils or cups.
+- Avoid contact with other people when you are sick.
+Don’t kiss, hug, or share utensils or cups.

 - Wash your hands often.
 If soap and water aren’t available, use hand sanitizer (containing at least 60% alcohol) to clean hands.